Eating Disorder Treatment in North Kingstown

-At SCP, we offer treatment for Binge Eating Disorder and Emotional Eating through the Weight and Wellness Institute.
+At SCP, we offer compassionate care and treatment for Binge Eating Disorder and Emotional Eating through the Weight and Wellness Institute.

 Emotional Eating and Binge Eating Disorder

-Both patterns can disrupt health, self-esteem, and daily life, but they are highly treatable.
-Therapy—such as Cognitive Behavioral Therapy (CBT) or Acceptance and Commitment Therapy (ACT)—helps develop strategies for managing emotional triggers, building mindful eating habits, and strengthening coping skills.
-Nutritional guidance and medical support may also be beneficial.
-With tailored care, individuals can develop a healthier relationship with food, emotions, and themselves.
+Both patterns can disrupt physical and mental health, self-esteem, and daily life, but they are highly treatable.
+Therapy—such as Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), or Acceptance and Commitment Therapy (ACT)—helps develop strategies for managing emotional triggers, building mindful eating habits, and strengthening coping skills.
+Nutritional counseling and medical support may also be beneficial.
+With tailored care, individuals can develop a healthier relationship with food, emotions, and themselves, supporting lasting recovery.

 Binge Eating Disorder